Twarner491/TeddyWarner.org/docs/Projects/GPENT.md

 ```

 1.  :man_raising_hand: I'm a code annotation!
 I can contain `code`, __formatted
-    text__, images, ... basically anything that can be expressed in Markdown.
+    text__, assets/images, ... basically anything that can be expressed in Markdown.